gloveboxes/doc-intelligence-docs/docs/10-provision-azure-services.md

     git clone https://github.com/Azure-Samples/azure-doc-intelligence-dynamic-models-patient.git workshop
     ```

-2. Open the workshop folder in VS Code.
+2. Open the workshop folder in VS Code (File -> Open Folder), or from a terminal window, by running the following command.

     ```bash
     cd workshop